nigeltao/parse-number-f64-test-data/README.md

 64-bit value (IEEE 754 double-precision floating point).

-Most of the `data/*.txt` files were derived by running `script/extract-numbery-strings.go` on various repositories, listed further below.
+Most of the `data/*.txt` files were derived by running `script/extract-numbery-strings.go` on various repositories or zip files, listed further below.
 Their contents look like:

     3FF0000000000000 1
     3FF4000000000000 1.25